ewfrees/ewfrees.github.io/README.md

 # Development Site

 This is the landing page where you can access recent developments in the *Loss Data Analytics* texts.
-A more stable version, that is being updated less frequently, is available at our 'production' [Open Actuarial Textbooks Landing Site](https://ewfrees.github.io/).
-Even if you are not familiar with *Github*, you can always access old pdf versions of the text in our [Offline versions of the text](https://github.com/OpenActTexts/Loss-Data-Analytics/tree/master/Offline).
+A more stable version, that is being updated less frequently, is available at our 'production' [Open Actuarial Textbooks Landing Site](https://openacttexts.github.io/).
+You can also access old pdf versions of the text in our [Offline versions of the text](https://github.com/OpenActTexts/Loss-Data-Analytics/tree/master/Offline).

 # Loss Data Analytics